joshuar/go-hass-agent/README.md

 > Only available when [configured with MQTT](#-mqtt-sensors-and-controls)

 ##### Volume Control

-- **Volume Control**: Adjust the volume on the default audio output device.
+- **Volume Control/Mute**: Adjust the volume on the default audio output device.
-- **Volume Mute**: Mute/Unmute the default audio output device.
+  - Requires Wireplumber `wpctl` command-line utility installed and available.

 ##### Webcam Control

 - **Webcam Control**: Start/stop a webcam and view the video in Home Assistant.
   - Requires a webcam that is exposed via V4L2 (VideoForLinux2).
 - [_Preferences_](#️-preferences) : `[controls.media.*]` (`audio` or `video`).